bparanj/crystal/computer/terms/thunderbolt.md

 Thunderbolt has become increasingly common in high-end laptops and desktops, particularly those used for professional work requiring high-speed data transfer or support for multiple displays.

 Thunderbolt is a high-speed hardware interface developed by Intel in collaboration with Apple.
-It combines several functionalities, including data transfer, video output, and power delivery, into a single compact port.
+It combines several functionalities,  data transfer, video output, and power delivery, into a single compact port.
 Thunderbolt is known for its versatility, speed, and ability to support multiple types of devices and protocols through a single connection.

 ### Key Features